 An Estonian citizen can also apply for a change of name in Estonia at the Vital Statistics Office in Tallinn.

-A Family Records Certificate (about a birth, death, marriage, divorce or change of name) can be issued to the person him/herself or to one’s guardian.
+A Family Records Certificate (about a birth, death, marriage, divorce or change of name) and Application for Issue of Extract of Place of Residence Data/Extract from Population Register can be issued to the person him/herself or to one’s guardian.
 Estonian citizens who have registered their place of residency to Portugal can apply for the required certificate from the Embassy by post.
-In order to do so please fill out the following application form and send it to us together with a copy of your passport or ID-card and a copy of the state fee transaction statement.
+In order to do so please fill out the application form and send it to us together with a copy of your passport or ID-card and a copy of the state fee transaction statement.

 The Consul can issue: